New York East Village Food Tour

 East Village Meat Market

-This Ukrainian-owned and managed butcher shop offers Ukrainian and Polish meat specialties: salami, hams, headcheese’s, and sausages.
+This Ukrainian-owned and managed butcher shop offers Ukrainian and Polish meat specialties: salami, hams, headcheese, and sausages.
 They also offer other native food products like pierogi (dumplings traditionally stuffed with potato).
 Tasted on this tour were the shop’s peppered studded salami, rye bread, and mustard.

-Beginning as a candy and newsstand on the corner of 2nd Avenue and 9th Street Veselka remains a family owned restaurant serving up some of Ukraine’s conventional fare.
+Beginning as a candy and newsstand on the corner of 2nd Avenue and 9th Street Veselka remains a family-owned restaurant serving up some of Ukraine’s conventional fare.
 A favorite breakfast spot for locals and a new favorite for spot-on beet Borscht for yours truly.

 Christian Tosi, the pastry chef/owner of Milk Bar is definitely one who thinks outside of the box.
-Affiliated with David Chang’s Momofuku Noodle Bar and other line of hit restaurants, Milk Bar is simply the most creative place I have walked into in quite some time.
+Affiliated with David Chang’s Momofuku Noodle Bar and other hit restaurants, Milk Bar is simply the most creative place I have walked into in quite some time.

 The signature items, not to be missed: Cereal Milk (just that, milk that tastes like cereal) in bottle, soft-serve, and milkshake form.
 Compost Cookie (Coffee grinds?
 Potato chips?
 Pretzels?)
 Tosi took on-hand ingredients from her pantry and threw them in to a cookie…brilliant.
 Crack pie (so good it’s addicting).

-Last stop is dessert.
+The last stop is dessert.
 Veniero’s originated 115 years ago as a pool supply store that quickly flopped as the number of pools in the city are were slim to none.
-Luckily it became a full-blown bakery (and now restaurant) offering some of the finest Italian pastries in the city.
+Luckily it became a full-blown bakery (and now a restaurant) offering some of the finest Italian pastries in the city.

 All in all, the City Food Tour is a class act not only for “foodies,” but also for anyone with an interest in New York, its history, and current hot spots.
 City Food Tours offers a number of daily tours as well as private events and dining programs.
-Check out their website for more information: www.cityfoodtours.com